viblo/pymunk/docs/src/showcase.rst

 List of papers which has used or mentioned Pymunk:

 .. (list made using "Chicago" style citation)

 #.
+Zhong, Ninghan, Alessandro Potenza, and Stephen L. Smith.
+   "Autonomous Navigation in Ice-Covered Waters with Learned Predictions on Ship-Ice Interactions." arXiv preprint arXiv:2409.11326 (2024).

+#.
+Shen, Keyi, Jiangwei Yu, Huan Zhang, and Yunzhu Li.
+   "BaB-ND: Long-Horizon Motion Planning with Branch-and-Bound and Neural Dynamics."
+   In 2nd CoRL Workshop on Learning Effective Abstractions for Planning.

+#.
 Parashar, Anjali, Kunal Garg, Joseph Zhang, and Chuchu Fan.
    "Failure Prediction from Few Expert Demonstrations."